Faculty & Staff

 Angie Dorsett serves as the Academic Administrator and College Coordinator for Saint Constantine, organizing schedules, calendars, classrooms, and assisting both our college students and dual credit high school students.
 Angie earned a bachelor’s degree in Marketing from the University of Southwestern Louisiana.
 Most of her career experience was focused in Human Resources for a major hospital system in Louisiana.
 There she was involved in salary and compensation, policy and procedures and accreditation efforts.
 Her family has moved around a bit due to her husband’s career.
 Their most exciting location was Trinidad and Tobago where they spent two years enjoying island life.
 Angie and her husband, Scott, have four children, two of which are in college and two who are currently students at TSCS.

 Angie enjoys serving in her church, cooking and gardening, being outdoors and mostly, spending time with her family.

 College Admissions Officer

 Justine Dalbey holds a B.A. in Anthropology & Archaeology from Biola University and is a perpetual member of the Torrey Honors Institute.
 She’s a great example of a successfully functioning adult with a really cool degree that’s never made her any money.
 Justine has spent her professional career working in a paleontology lab, as a barre fitness instructor, and in education with students from kindergarten to graduate level.
 Justine is married to TSCS teacher Nick Dalbey and is a mom to one active toddler boy and a baby girl.
 In what exists of her spare time, she enjoys reading historical fiction, organizing drawers, taking toddler-paced strolls through the neighborhood, and watching Jeopardy, Project Runway, and Parks & Recreation.

-The College at Saint Constantine is also supported by the faculty of The Saint Constantine School:
+Saint Constantine is also supported by the faculty of The Saint Constantine School: